-- A. The agenda at a hearing shall be as follows: - (1) All parties, including witnesses, will be brought into the hearing chamber.
-The Chair will describe the following items: - (a) Statement of case to be Heard, including: - (b) Names of parties involved (including team, league, etc.) - (c) Specific event involved. - (d) Date of occurrence. - (e) Rule number and description of rules allegedly violated. - (f) Outcome requested by plaintiff. - (2) Procedures for hearing, including: - (a) Plaintiffs and Defendants allowed to remain in hearing chamber.
-All witnesses are to wait in outer chamber.
+- 1) The agenda at a hearing shall be as follows: - (a) All parties, including witnesses, will be brought into the hearing chamber.
+The Chair will describe the following items: - i.
+Statement of case to be Heard, including: - ii.
+Names of parties involved (including team, league, etc.) - iii.
+Specific event involved. - iv.
+Date of occurrence. - v.
+Rule number and description of rules allegedly violated. - vi.
+Outcome requested by plaintiff. - (b) Procedures for hearing, including: - i.
+Plaintiffs and Defendants allowed to remain in hearing chamber.
+All witnesses are to wait in outer chamber. - ii.
+When hearings are conducted electronically, witnesses shall wait in the platform's designated waiting room until they are called by the panel. - iii.
+All written evidence should have been presented in advance for distribution and inclusion in the evidence packet. - iv.
+All written evidence presented at the hearing will be passed to the Chair.

-- (b) All written evidence should have been presented in advance for distribution and inclusion in the evidence packet. - (c) All written evidence presented at the hearing will be passed to the Chair.
-The Committee/Board of Directors will vote on its acceptance as proper evidence. - (d) All questions/statements from involved parties will be addressed to the Chairman, who will ask the appropriate individual for an answer/rebuttal if he deems it pertinent. - (e) Witnesses may be recalled after initial testimony for further testimony and/or clarification. - (f) Decisions will be made and notification will be made in writing, within a reasonable time to both parties, including instructions for appeal. - (3) All witnesses will then be excused to the outer chamber. - (a) Plaintiff will present case. - (b) Witnesses for the plaintiff will be called individually. - (c) Committee/Board members will question plaintiff/witnesses as deemed necessary after each testimony has been given. - (d) Defendant will present case. - (e) Witnesses for defendant will be called individually. - (f) Committee/Board members will question defense/witnesses as deemed necessary after each testimony has been given. - (g) Any witnesses may be recalled as necessary. - (h) Plaintiff will make closing statement. - (i) Defendant will make closing statement. - (4) Open hearing adjourned; parties excused; Committee/Board to deliberate.
+- The Committee/Board of Directors will vote on its acceptance as proper evidence. - v.
+All adult persons appearing before the panel electronically must be in a location that is free of excessive noise or distractions, and their testimony must be given with both the camera and microphone enabled.
+Minors may appear with or without the camera enabled but must have a parent or guardian present during their testimony. - vi.
+All questions/statements from involved parties will be addressed to the Chairman, who will ask the appropriate individual for an answer/rebuttal if he deems it pertinent. - vii.
+Witnesses may be recalled after initial testimony for further testimony and/or clarification. - viii.
+Decisions and notification will be made in writing within a reasonable time to both parties, including instructions for appeal. - (c) All witnesses will then be excused to the outer chamber or electronic waiting area. - i.
+Plaintiff will present case. - ii.
+Witnesses for the plaintiff will be called individually. - iii.
+Committee/Board members will question plaintiff/witnesses as deemed necessary after each testimony has been given. - iv.
+Defendant will present case. - v.
+Witnesses for defendant will be called individually. - vi.
+Committee/Board members will question defense/witnesses as deemed necessary after each testimony has been given. - vii.
+When the hearing is held electronically, a witness is free to leave the hearing platform when their testimony is complete. - viii.
+Any witnesses may be recalled as necessary. - ix.
+Plaintiff will make closing statement. - x.
+Defendant will make closing statement. - (d) Open hearing adjourned; parties excused; Committee/Board to deliberate.